danlg/lgen/app/packages/newsgroups/README.md

 * Checks that the currently-logged in user has administrative priviledges for the namespace it specified (i.e. either the admin for the school, or the system admin).
 Throw an appropriate error if not.
 * Checks the `url` is unique for this namespace
 * Add the `type` property and set it to `newsgroup`
-* Add the `admin` property and assign to it a single-member array, where the only element is the `id` of the currently-logged in user
+* Add the `admins` property and assign to it a single-member array, where the only element is the `id` of the currently-logged in user
 * Add the `comments` property and set it to `false`
 * Passes the modified group object to `Smartix.Groups.createGroup()`, which is provided by the `smartix:groups` package.